vivien/i3blocks/README.md

 The blocks are defined in a simple ini configuration file.
 Each section define a new block.
 The properties and values are the keys describing a block, according to the [i3bar protocol](http://i3wm.org/docs/i3bar-protocol.html).
-Two additional properties are added to a block definition: `command` which defines the shell command to execute to get the block text, and the `interval` the block should be updated.
+Three additional properties are added to a block definition: `command` which defines the shell command to execute to get the block text, `interval` which specifies when the block should be updated, and `signal` which specifies the signal used to update the block.

 A block command may return 3 lines.
 If so, they will overwrite (in this order) the following block property: